ipab-rad/perf_ros/README.md

-# Automatic configuration of ROS applications for near-optimal performance
+# Automatic Configuration of ROS Applications for Near-Optimal Performance

 This tool is a work-in-progress that allows to automatically configuring ROS applications in order to solve the following problems: